How a Passion for Helping Children Has Fueled This Metro Atlanta IT Support Company's Drive to Make an Impact in Gwinnett County

 When Maureen Kornowa, director of the Home of Hope at Gwinnett Children’s Shelter, approached MIS Solutions about sponsoring its very first Power of One award, she didn’t have to ask twice.
 Jennifer and Lliam Holmes, owners of MIS Solutions an IT support provider in Atlanta, are no strangers to organizations that serve local children.
 In fact, they have been serving in and contributing to youth organizations long before they had children of their own.

-“At MIS, we are passionate about adding value at every interaction and truly living out our core values – do the right thing, do what you say, get it done, be passionate and be a servant leader.
+“At MIS, we are passionate about adding value at every interaction and truly living out our core values – Do, Grow, Lead and Serve.
 That means we want to have a positive impact on our employees, our vendors, our customers and our community.
 We want to provide good jobs and be good citizens of our community.
 That’s why we use part of our proceeds to help better Gwinnett,” said Lliam.

 “We feel it is our passion to serve kids,” said Jennifer, although she nor Lliam can’t pinpoint a single moment or event that sparked that desire.
 “It seems like opportunities to help children just kept popping up over the years, so we’ve been led down this path.
 I think sometimes your passion just finds you.”